-Enhanced Ecommerce Tracking support for Professional plan customers
+Enhanced Ecommerce Tracking support for Complete plan customers

 Jetpack Complete plan customers using WooCommerce and needing some in-depth Google Analytics reports have access to enhanced E-commerce tracking, which gives you deeper insights into product page activity, shopping cart additions and removals, and purchase data.

 - In Google Analytics, navigate to Admin and choose the account for which you want to enable Enhanced Ecommerce.